smo0ths/UE4CommOpti/README.md

 ##### 8. Texture filtering - anisotropic sample optimization:  on  (off will look better if this even works in your game) (you may need to reapply because NVCP will reset when you change other settings)

-##### 9. Texture filtering - negative LOD bias:  clamp  (this should be the default i.e. 0 mipmap bias) (you may need to reapply because NVCP will reset when you change other settings)
+##### 9. Texture filtering - negative LOD bias:  clamp  (this should be the default i.e. 0 mipmap bias) (you may need to re-apply because NVCP will reset when you change other settings)

 ##### 10. Texture filtering quality:  high performance